Time to Read:

 THOUGHTS

-Drunks is more of a prologue, so it’s very open-ended and there’s little about the development of their relationship.
-It’s very much like “they met, she lives with him, they spend time together.
-Meanwhile, Tick Tock gets a little more disturbing?
+Meanwhile, Tick Tock gets a little more… disturbing?
 Aside from the extremely down-to-earth view of what it’ll be like in a century, the nature of the relationship makes my skin crawl.
 On one hand, they’re related.
-On the other hand, he grew up with her being asleep, you know?
+Although not directly, it’s still something I reacted to.
+On the other hand, he grew up with her being essentially asleep the entire time, you know?
+There’s something vaguely unsettling with that for me when considering the turn of their relationship.

 Overall, I didn’t particularly like these, nor dislike them.
 There just wasn’t enough to truly leave an impression.
 Even after two reads, one being right before writing these thoughts, I don’t quite remember how the relationship developed in Tick Tock.
+I honestly think I tuned it out.